AlirioLau/metalkit.github.io/_posts/2016-05-10-using-metalkit-part-11.markdown

 ![alt text](https://github.com/MetalKit/images/blob/master/chapter11_4.png?raw=true "4")

 Your assignment is to try to understand how the `magic` works here.
-If you have any questions, feel free to contact me either on this blog or on [Twitter](https://twitter.com/mhorga_), otherwise I will go over the "solution" to this assignment next week.
+If you have any questions, feel free to contact me using the Contact form on this blog.
 The [source code](https://github.com/MetalKit/metal) is posted on Github as usual.

 Until next time!